tchiahsu/microgreen-app/README.md

 # GreenTrack

 GreenTrack is a web-based application designed for farms and suppliers to manage **microgreen orders** from restaurants and customers.
 It provides an easy way to record, organize, and track orders, while also keeping a clear overview of clients, products, and deliveries.

+This project was **developed and tested on macOS**

 ## Features
 - Manage customer and restaurant profiles
 - Track microgreen product offerings
 - Record and monitor orders in real time
-- Generate delivery records for clients
 - Gain a clear overview of daily operations (seeding and germination)

-## Why GreenTrack?
-Microgreen businesses often work on a **grow-to-order model**, where crop cycles depend directly on incoming orders.
-GreenTrack streamlines this process by giving employees the tools they need to understand operations at both a **macro and micro level**—from individual order details to overall business trends.

 # Local Installation